stevehjohn/ZXE/README.md

 ## Solution Structure

+### ZXE.Windows.Host

+This will run the Spectrum emulator on Windows.
+For now, you'll have to edit `Program.cs` to change the version (48/128) being emulated.

+Press F10 to load a Z80 file.

 ### ZXE.Core

 This is the emulator.
 I have tried to keep all the Z80 specific code in the Z80 folder so it can be used in contexts other than only a ZX Spectrum emulator.